isaacnmm/pestpolicy-hugo2XX/content/posts/quiet-close-comfort-height-toilet-seat/index.md

 ### 5. Aesthetic Variety

-* **Matching Design:** Available in various shapes (round, elongated) and colors (most commonly white, but also biscuit/bone or black) to perfectly match different toilet bowl shapes and bathroom d�cors.
+* **Matching Design:** Available in various shapes (round, elongated) and colors (most commonly white, but also biscuit/bone or black) to perfectly match different toilet bowl shapes and bathroom dcors.
 * **Sleek Profile:** The quiet-close mechanism is often integrated subtly, maintaining a sleek and uncluttered appearance.

 ---